kauri-io/Content/java/manage-accounts.md

 ## Summary

-In this article, we learnt that the Ethereum Global State is actually composed of a mapping of all accounts states.
-Each account state can be queried to get information like the balance and the nonce.
+In this article, we learnt that the Ethereum Global State is composed of a mapping of all accounts states.
+We can query each account state can be queried to get information like the balance and the nonce.

 An account is controlled by the person owning the private key of this account.
 The private key can have many forms and is usually secured in a wallet.
 Web3j allows to open a wallet from a JSON encrypted file, a mnemonic phrase or directly from the private key.

-To send a transaction between two accounts, Web3j can generate a transaction oject, sign it and propagate it to the network to finally pool the Blockchain in order to get the transaction receipt when it's been mined.
+To send a transaction between two accounts, Web3j can generate a transaction oject, sign it and propagate it to the network to poll the Blockchain to get the transaction receipt when it's been mined.

 ## Resources